MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 ### What are the Inputs of the Model To Get A Basic Run Going?

 1. __Kernel Parameters For the Squared Exponential Kernel: Length Scale and Variance__: The length controls the smoothness between the points while the Variance controls the vertical amplitude.
-A diagram can help explain this better:
+A diagram obtained from [here]() can help explain this better:

 2. __Resolution__: